 Rural land prices come from the reported sales of transactions that are in-depth, meaning the data reported comes not only from the money that switched hands, it is also based on the overall price paid per acre and what

 the land will be used for.
-In addition, the conditions of the land bought and/or sold is taken into account so that prospective buyers can see what is growing where, what regions are the best for a buyer’s specific needs, and more.
+In addition, the conditions of the land bought and/or sold are taken into account so that prospective buyers can see what is growing where, what regions are the best for a buyer’s specific needs, and more.

 The Texas A&M Institute of Renewable Natural Resources surveys all land trends, issuing a report performed every five years.
-According to the last survey taken, Texas lost approximately one million acres of open space lands between 1997 and 2012, yet there is still a high number of acreage for the farmer, rancher, investor or vacationing landowner to choose from.
-The average land value within the top 25 fastest growing counties was $5,266 per acre in 2012, compared to the state-wide average of $1,573 per acre.
+According to the last survey taken, Texas lost approximately one million acres of open space lands between 1997 and 2012, yet there is still a high number of acreage for the farmer, rancher, investor, or vacationing landowner to choose from.
+The average land value within the top 25 fastest-growing counties was $5,266 per acre in 2012, compared to the statewide average of $1,573 per acre.

-In Texas, more than 95 percent of land is privately owned, which poses unique challenges.
+In Texas, more than 95 percent of the land is privately owned, which poses unique challenges.
 As more and more interested buyers come forth to grab their own slice of Texas, the rural land values will continue to thrive.